~~~ This happened several years ago, but having fun

 Note: I placed our story on "Our Trail Obstacles" page because our horses are practiced here at Perrydale Trails.
 Read on for the 2013 results!

-I used to participate in a lot of trail challenges, but not so much the past few years.
-However, there is one show I always make time for and that is the WCSP show that's held at the Fort Dalles Saddle Club arena every June.
+I used to participate in a lot of trail challenges, but not so much the past several years.
+However, one show I always made time for was the WCSP show that's held at the Fort Dalles Saddle Club arena every June.
 It's a great group of hard-working men and women who organize this benefit show.
 Everyone is welcoming, helpful and encouraging to all of us exhibitors.
 If you've never been to a trail show, they would make you feel at ease.
 If you're an experienced exhibitor, you'll be challenged.
 They offer a natural course that's set up year around, and in the arena, the posse members stay up late at night (I think) coming up with all kinds of "unique" obstacles.

 The second year I competed there with my black horse, J.D., we did well enough to win the championship spurs -- a beautiful pair handcrafted by well-known bit & spur maker John Wilson.